KermitThePog/pong/README.md

 # PONG
 by KermitThePog<br>
 A simple pong game made with Raylib in C#<br>
-Ball dynamics like in the original game
+Ball dynamics like in the original game<br>
+If you just want the game without code, download the Release folder